 - Their Occupation and Job Security – Your buyer’s choice of occupation will play a big part in determining how likely they are to receive board approval.
 Typically, you want to see a buyer that’s been employed in their current position for at least 1-2 years.
 If the buyer is self-employed and works from home, then that’s a potential red flag.
 Most boards will be wary of accepting a buyer that can’t demonstrate job security and consistent bank deposits.

 - Their Letters of Recommendation – These letters carry a great deal of weight, with most boards requiring at least five letters per applicant.
 Usually, the buyer’s broker will be responsible for ensuring these letters are picture-perfect.
-But your own broker will also want to check that they meet all the criteria and assist the buyer’s broker in tailoring them to the board’s specific needs.
+But your own broker will also want to check that they meet all the criteria and assist the buyer’s broker to tailor them to the board’s specific needs.

 Questions About their Overall Financial PositionQuestions About their Overall Financial Position

-This ties in with the previous point, but it also tells you a lot more about the buyer’s current financial position.
-Have your broker ask the buyer to complete a financial disclosure statement.
+This ties in with the previous point, but it also tells you more about the buyer’s current financial position.
+Next, have your broker ask the buyer to complete a financial disclosure statement.
 A REBNY financial statement will give you a more accurate picture of their finances and tell you a lot about the buyer.
-For instance, you’ll know if whether they currently have a home and need to sell first, or if they are renting.
+For instance, you’ll know if whether they currently have a home and need to sell first or if they are renting.

 Questions About their Home SearchQuestions About their Home Search

 What about their timescale?
 Do they need to close soon, or might they drag out the transaction?
-Even when an offer is serious, you’ll want to be sure the buyer’s timescale for closing is similar to yours.
+Even when an offer is serious, you’ll want to ensure the buyer’s timescale for closing is similar to yours.
 Figuring all of this out early on can alert you to what to expect if you agree to their offer.
-For instance, maybe you want to close as soon as possible on the home but also need to remain in the home for a limited time.
+For instance, maybe you want to close as soon as possible on the home and need to remain in the home for a limited time.
 Will that work for the buyer, or is it likely to be an issue later down the line?